How to reduce workers compensation claims? Updated February 2021

 What's the role of a Workers’ Compensation Claims adjuster?

-This is the person that determines if and how much money a claimant will receive as compensation for his misfortunes.
+This is the person who determines if and how much money a claimant will receive as compensation for his misfortunes.
 He involves the insurers, the employers and the claimants and tries to align their best interests.

 What should you not say to a Workers’ Compensation Claims adjuster?